John Diefenbaker: Ike and John: the Eisenhower years

+Avro CF-105 Arrow jet fighter affair

 In 1959, the Diefenbaker government cancelled the development and manufacture of the Avro CF-105 Arrow.
 The Arrow was a supersonic jet interceptor built by Avro Canada in Malton, Ontario, to defend Canada in the event of a Soviet attack.
 The interceptor had been under development since 1953, and had suffered from many cost overruns and complications.
 In 1955, the RCAF stated it would need only nine squadrons of Arrows, down from 20, as originally proposed.
 According to C. D. Howe, the former minister responsible for postwar reconstruction, the St. Laurent government had serious misgivings about continuing the Arrow program, and planned to discuss its termination after the 1957 election.
 In the run-up to the 1958 election, with three Tory-held seats at risk in the Malton area, the Diefenbaker government authorized further funding.
 Even though the first test flights of the Arrow were successful, the US government was unwilling to commit to a purchase of aircraft from Canada.
 In September 1958, Diefenbaker warned that the Arrow would come under complete review in six months.
 The company began seeking out other projects including a US-funded "saucer" program that became the VZ-9 Avrocar, and also mounted a public relations offensive urging that the Arrow go into full production.
 On February 20, 1959, the Cabinet decided to cancel the Avro Arrow, following an earlier decision to permit the United States to build two Bomarc missile bases in Canada.
-The company immediately dismissed its 14,000 employees, blaming Diefenbaker for the firings, though it rehired 2,500 employees to fulfil existing obligations.
+The Avro company immediately dismissed its 14,000 employees, blaming Diefenbaker for the firings, though it rehired 2,500 employees to fulfill existing obligations.

-Although the two leaders had a strong relationship, by 1960 US officials were becoming concerned by what they viewed as Canadian procrastination on vital issues, such as whether Canada should join the Organization of American States (OAS).
+Although Diefenbaker and Eisenhower had a strong relationship, by 1960 U.S. officials were becoming concerned by what they viewed as Canadian procrastination on vital issues, such as whether Canada should join the Organization of American States (OAS).
 Talks on these issues in June 1960 produced little in results.
-Diefenbaker hoped that US Vice President Richard Nixon would win the 1960 US presidential election, but when Nixon's Democratic rival, Senator John F. Kennedy won the race, he sent Senator Kennedy a note of congratulations.
+Diefenbaker hoped that U.S. Vice President Richard Nixon would win the 1960 presidential election, but when Nixon's Democratic opponent, Senator John F. Kennedy, won the race, he sent Kennedy a note of congratulations.
 Kennedy did not respond until Canadian officials asked what had become of Diefenbaker's note, two weeks later.
 Diefenbaker, for whom such correspondence was very meaningful, was annoyed at the President-elect's slowness to respond.
 In January 1961, Diefenbaker visited Washington to sign the Columbia River Treaty.
 However, with only days remaining in the Eisenhower administration, little else could be accomplished.